ozaairrr/data-analytics-learnings/power-query-data-cleaning-bank-transactions/README.md

 This mini-project focuses on using **Power Query in Power BI** to clean, transform, and normalize real-world financial datasets.
 The goal was to practice data shaping, merging, filtering, and enrichment by cleaning inconsistencies and preparing the data model for reporting and analysis.

+> 📝 **NOTE:**
+> Steps to explore the Power Query logic are provided below.
+> You’ll find details on how to access the data tables and view all transformation steps used in this project.

 ---

 ## 📁 Datasets Used